performancecopilot/pcp/docs/pcp-users-and-administrators-guide.rst

 Troubleshooting
 ---------------

-troubleshootingPMCDThe following sections offer troubleshooting advice on the Performance Metrics Name Space (PMNS), missing and incomplete values for performance metrics, kernel metrics and the PMCD.
+The following sections offer troubleshooting advice on the Performance Metrics Name Space (PMNS), missing and incomplete values for performance metrics, kernel metrics and the PMCD.